ODIM-Project/ODIM/docs/README.md

 To know the progress of this action, perform HTTP `GET` on the *[task monitor](#viewing-a-task-monitor)* returned in the response header (until the task is complete).

 To get the list of subtask URIs, perform HTTP `GET` on the task URI returned in the JSON response body.
-See "Sample response body (HTTP 202 status)".
+See *Sample response body (HTTP 202 status)*.
 The JSON response body of each subtask contains a link to the task monitor associated with it.
 To know the progress of the reset operation (subtask) on a specific server, perform HTTP `GET` on the task monitor associated with the respective subtask.
-See the link to the task monitor highlighted in bold in "Sample response body (subtask)".
+See the link to the task monitor  in "Sample response body (subtask)".

 You can perform reset on a group of servers by specifying multiple target URIs in the request.